WebOfTrust/keria/README.md

 docker compose up --wait
 ```

-If successful, it should print someting like this:
+If successful, it should print something like this:

 ```bash
 $ docker compose up --wait